How to Install YouTube Kids on Your Amazon Fire Tablet

 Without YouTube Kids available on the Amazon Appstore, it might feel like you’re out of luck.
 Despite the Fire tablets’ adherence to Amazon’s own app ecosystem, it is possible to get the Play Store on your tablet, along with the standard suite of Google apps, including YouTube and YouTube Kids.

 Here’s how to get YouTube Kids running on your Fire or Fire HD tablet.

 Earlier Fire tablet models required the Play Store to be pushed to your device from a Windows computer using ADB, something that no longer has to be done.
-Instead, all you’ll need now is some rudimentary knowledge on how Android installs apps outside of the standard app store, and some patience as your tablet downloads and installs all four required packages to run the Google Play Store properly.
+Instead, all you’ll need now is some rudimentary knowledge of how Android installs apps outside of the standard app store as well as some patience as your tablet downloads and installs all four required packages to run the Google Play Store properly.